 Backyard vegetable gardening has of late been given an incentive which will last for many years.
-Fresh vegetables from a home garden are not subjected to exposure in transportation, warehouses or store shelves and are not compromised or infected in any way.
+Fresh vegetables from a home garden are not subjected to exposure in transportation, warehouses or store shelves and are not compromised in any way.
 Many garden produce lose their characteristic flavor when not used within a few hours after gathering.
 With a backyard vegetable garden, the growing of vegetables for the family is the best way for clean, fresh produce to be served.

 Vegetable Garden Layout Plan